Lodahl, Michael, 2010, Claiming Abraham: Reading the Bible and the Qur’an Side by Side , Grand Rapids: Brazos, 240pp, pb

 Claiming Abraham offers an accessible introduction to Muslim theology and to the Qur’an’s leading themes, providing readers with a fuller understanding of Islam.
 It will benefit professors and students in theology, comparative religion, intercultural studies, and Islam courses as well as thoughtful lay readers and pastors.

-Danny is a post-doctoral researcher at the Centre for Muslim-Christian Studies
+By Danny Crowther, post-doctoral researcher at the Centre for Muslim-Christian Studies

 In 2013, the Michael Ramsey Prize for theological writing was awarded to Michael Lodahl’s ‘Claiming Abraham’ for ‘a novel approach to interreligious dialogue.’
 In this book, Lodahl considers Muslim, Christian and Jewish understandings of a number of biblical characters and stories.
 The title ‘Claiming Abraham’ is, in fact, shorthand for the traditions of Abrahamic faith which include Abraham, the Torah, Creation, Revelation, Adam, Cain and Abel, Noah, Sinai, Mary, Jesus, the essence of God and the Day of Judgement.
 In each case, Lodahl presents the traditions of the Qur’an in parallel to those of the Hebrew Bible and the New Testament.
 His thesis is that that the traditions of the Qur’an are different because they reflect post-biblical rabbinic and Christian interpretations.
 In the words of Lodahl, ‘I discover and present in this book what I consider to be compelling evidence of direct Jewish and Christian influences upon Muhammad’s thinking’ (p.72).